nhanguyentrang/credit-card-fraud-detection/README.md

 # Credit card fraud detection - Code execution
 The following displays codes and results for data inspection, processing, model construction and evaluation.
 All the codes are written in Python language, and are executed in Jupyter Notebook.

-For complete Python file, refer to *Credit Card Fraud Detection.ipynb*.
+For the complete Python file, refer to *Credit Card Fraud Detection.ipynb*.

-For the details of the dataset, refer to [this link](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download).
+For the details and download of the *creditcard.csv* dataset, refer to [this Kaggle page](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download).

 ```
 ## Prevent warning messages from displaying with code results